pavann122/VACINNE-MNG-DB-PROJECT/README.md

 Vaccine Distribution Visualization: Created bar charts to display the number of individuals vaccinated with different types of vaccines.
-Age Distribution Visualization: Developed histograms to show the age distribution of vaccinated individuals.
+Age Distribution Visualization: Developed histograms to show the age distribution of vaccinated individuals. added a function that stores whole data to csv fromat
 # Vaccine Management Project

 ## Setup Instructions